qthors/qtware/README.md

-# Qtware Wallet
+# Qtware Treasure Ware

-This wallet was forked/derived from Salmon Wallet.
+This treasure ware was forked/derived from Salmon Wallet.
 Adaption has been made for community purpose.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Installation